UMM-CSci-3601/intro-to-git/README.md

 ### Create a pull request to merge your changes into `main`

+> :information_desk_person: For the next several sections, we'll be doing most
+> of the work in GitHub's web interface.
+Most of this could also be done in GitKraken,
+> or even on the command line with some additional tools.
+We won't
+> go over all those other options here in an effort to keep things
+> under control, but it's good to know that these things are at least
+> possible.

 It's cool that your changes are visible in your branch on GitHub, but if you switch back to `main` on GitHub and look at `Hellos.java`, your code won't be there.
 The problem with the current situation is that your nifty